 Download Application Checklist

 If you have any questions about the application process, please contact the Valencia Admissions Office at firstname.lastname@example.org.

-To be considered for admission by our Graduate Board of Admissions, we must receive your completed application and all supporting documents by midnight of the deadline (eastern standard time).
+To be considered for admission by our Graduate Board of Admissions, we must receive your completed application and all supporting documents by 11:59p.m. (eastern standard time) on the deadline.

-The only difference between early and regular action is that early action applicants will be notified of their admissions decision several months before regular action applicants, giving them additional time to plan for the upcoming year.
+The only difference between early and regular action is that early action applicants will be notified of their admissions decision several months before regular action applicants, giving them priority to reserve their place in the program and additional time to plan for the upcoming year.
 If you have any questions about early or regular action, contact email@example.com.

 Required for All Graduate Applicants